What if the leadership skill we need most right now… is the ability to pause?

 Improv + Leadership: Shifting from Planning to Presencing

-In a recent session I facilitated for leaders, I watched this shift happen.
+In a recent session I facilitated for leaders, I watched this shift happen through an integrated practice I designed that combines futures thinking (to notice what is emerging) and improv (to respond in real time).
 Leaders came in feeling pressure to “get it right.”
 But when we slowed down—even briefly—something changed.
 The room moved from:

-What changed wasn’t the topic.
+What changed was not the topic.
 It was their capacity to stay with the conversation.
 It was a shift from planning to presence.
 When we flip our focus from the plan on the page to the presence in our bodies, every conversation becomes an opportunity to co-author the future.

 5 Small Ways to Practice This Today

-The future won’t be led by those with the best plans alone.
+The future will not be led by those with the best plans alone.
 It will be led by those who can stay present long enough for something new to emerge.

 Where are you feeling the pull toward certainty right now?